-The Human Relations Director prepares and direct programs in the area of equal opportunity, civic, community service, and other related programs.
+The Human Relations Director prepares and directs programs in equal opportunity, civic, community service, and other related programs.
 The President reserves the right to appoint representative(s) with the recommendation of the Human Relations Director to handle OWCP and EEO cases, on an "as needed" basis, to work under the direction of the Human Relations Director.